jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 # Installing DEIS on Azure

-With the inclusion of Kubernetes as part of the [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/), the deployment of DEIS onto Azure has become significantly easier.
+With the inclusion of Kubernetes as part of the [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/), the deployment of DEIS, using the [DEIS Workflow](https://github.com/deis/workflow) onto Azure has become significantly easier.
 The basic steps to deploy DEIS into Azure are as follows:

   - Install the Azure CLI
   - Log in to your Azure Account
   - Create a Service Principal
   - Create the Kubernetes Cluster using the CLI tools
   - Install and Configure `kubectl`
   - Install DEIS Workflow
   - Verify everything is running

 ## Installing the Azure CLI